 Sizes of Dust Collectors

 SMALL.
 A 3-4hp, 650 CFM collector, might be the perfect solution for a small shop.
 It’s small enough to move around the shop as needed and conveniently hangs on the wall, out of the way of your tools.
-In spite of its small size, You will find that this type of unit works very well.
+Despite its small size, You will find that this type of unit works very well.
 With a ten-foot section of hose attached, it collects planer and jointer shavings very well.
 And since it’s so easy to move, you’ll probably never need to use a longer hose.

 MEDIUM.
 The next step up is a collector like the one shown below.
-Typically equipped with a 1-hp motor and rated to generate around 700 CFM, this style is a good choice for a small shop with only a few stationary power tools.
+Typically equipped with a 1-hp motor and rated to generate around 700 CFM, this style is good for a small shop with only a few stationary power tools.
 Collectors of this size also use disposable plastic collection bags for the chips and dust.
-This not only separates the chip collection from the air filtration, but it makes them a lot easier to keep clean than having to empty and clean a cloth bag.
+This separates the chip collection from the air filtration, but it makes them a lot easier to keep clean than having to empty and clean a cloth bag.